 Pipelines and subsea infrastructure

-A 6.5km umbilical and an export pipeline of the same length will connect the production template at the Mariner East to the PDQ.
+A 6.5km umbilical and an export pipeline of the same length connect the production template at the Mariner East to the PDQ.

 All the pipelines are connected to their respective structures by pipeline end terminations (PLETs) and spools.

-The 73km-long fibre-optic communication cable runs from the Heimdal platform, which is located on Block 25/4 of the Norwegian North Sea, to the Mariner platform.
+The 73km-long fibre-optic communication cable runs from the Heimdal platform, which is located on block 25/4 of the Norwegian North Sea, to the Mariner platform.